nicozhang/git_learn/README.md

 # git_learn
-how to use the  git
+how to use the  git\n
-this is hollyshit
+this is hollyshit\n
-first to chang
+first to chang \n
+the second time to chang the file \n